 At the time of publication, cannabis is illegal in Virginia for all purposes.
 Possession is a criminal misdemeanor.
 However, possession of less than one half ounce carries the presumption of personal use.
 Check back regularly to stay up to date on the latest laws.

-We recommend you carry your certificate with you at all times in order to effectively use the affirmative defence.
+We recommend you carry your digital card with you at all times in order to effectively use the affirmative defence.

 To find out more about getting a Medical Marijuana Card in Virginia, get in touch with the expert Leafwell team today or use any of these verified resources below:

 - Begin initial application process